Bellevue 2044 - Housing

 Mom and Pop Landlord

-by MomAndPopLandlord, over 1 year ago
+by MomAndPopLandlord, about 2 years ago

 I live in Bellevue, and own 2 rental properties in Bellevue.
 These are houses I originally lived in, and then eventually started renting out when I moved to a different home.
 I've lived in Bellevue for 25 years and I've been a landlord in Bellevue for 21 years.
 Many people who rent from me and my wife are happy when they find out we are not a corporate landlord.
 They say the property is better maintained and they get better/more responsive service when there are issues.
 I have a place in my heart for each of my rental properties because...
 Continue reading